 Other “Swimming Dragons”

 A young Caddy was allegedly captured by Captain Hagelund, a retired whaler who was yachting in Pirate’s Cove, DeCourcy Island.
 Towards evening they saw a disturbance in the cove and managed to net an eel-like creature with big eyes, a hooked snout, sharp teeth, flippers, and a spade-like tail.
 Hagelund examined the creature, drew a sketch (upper left) and then released it out of pity.
 (LeBlond, and Bousfield, Cadborosaurus: Survivor from the Deep, 1995, p.
 57-59.)
 Professor LeBlond of the University of British Columbia presented a paper giving a formal description of the Cadborosaurus willsi to the Canadian and American Societies of Zooloogy based on photographic evidence.
 He cited a 3-meter carcass of an apparent juvenile that was discovered in the stomach of a sperm whale as proof that the sea serpent exists.
-The photo of this corpse (shown right) is courtesy of the British Columbia Scientific Cryptozoology Club, copyright 1995.
+The photo (from 1937) of this corpse (shown right) is courtesy of the British Columbia Scientific Cryptozoology Club, copyright 1995.

 Long before Loch Ness became famous, the beautiful Argentine Andes Lake Nahuel Huapi was known for the cryptid that inhabited its depths.
 (Costello, Peter, In Search of Lake Monsters, 1975.)
 Nahuelito is named after the lake which covers 318 sq. miles at the foot of the Patagonian mountains.
 Fossilized skeletons of the ichthyosaur (like that on the right) have been found near Bariloche not far from the lake, leading some to assign this identity to the cryptid.
 Others believe it is more like a sea serpent, a theory supported by photos taken in 2006 and published in El Cordillerano Edicion of Argentina (see left).
 Supposedly, Nahuelito has been visible for several minutes on the surface of the lake and has been sighted by scores of tourists and locals.
 Estimates of the creature’s length range from 15 ft. and upwards.
 As early as 1897 Dr. Clementi Onelli (Director of the Buenos Aires Zoo) had been receiving reports of an unknown creature which left huge tracks and crushed bushes and undergrowth leading to the lake shore.
 An American gold prospector named Martin Sheffield told in his reports of Argentina of an animal with a huge neck like a swan which moved with a body like that of a crocodile.
 An expedition, which was led by Jose Cihagi, superintendent of the zoo, was unsuccessful in locating Nahuelito, causing Leonard Matters in the July 1922 issue of Scientific American to conclude that the plesiosaur, “if it ever existed, appears to have fled to parts unknown.”
 To the right is a depiction of an ancient carving of Nahuelito showing a horned reptilian form (from Eggleton & Suckling, The Book of Sea Monsters, 1998, p.
 90.)
 About 1910 George Garrett was managing a company on Lake Nahuel Huapi when he had the following encounter: